 Over the course of several weeks, these cells multiply, interact and differentiate into the fat and muscle cells that make up bio-ink.
-Then, a robotic arm dispenses this paste-like filament in fine layers atop one another, following the instructions of an uploaded digital file using computer-aided design, or CAD, software.
-The material must be viscous yet firm enough to reproduce a structural model complete with accurate tissue vascularization, depending on the type and cut of meat.
+Then, a robotic arm uses a nozzle to dispense this paste-like, cultured meat filament in fine layers atop one another.
+The arm follows the instructions of an uploaded digital file using computer-aided design, or CAD, software in order to replicate the correct shape and structure of the intended meat.
+3D-printed meat material must be viscous yet firm enough to reproduce a structural model complete with accurate tissue vascularization, depending on the type and cut of meat.

 What Are the Pros of 3D-Printed Meat?

 If readily available food at the press of a button isn’t enough of a selling point, here are a few standout features attributed to 3D-printed meat.

 The foremost benefit of 3D-printed foods is in its customizability.